 Many of these accidents are based on operator error.
-To avoid them, Kaplan Law, PC recommends taking safety courses sponsored by the National Association of State Boating Laws and following boating rules established by the U.S. Coast Guard.
+To avoid them, Kaplan Lawyers, PC recommends taking safety courses sponsored by the National Association of State Boating Laws and following boating rules established by the U.S. Coast Guard.

 Even if every safety precaution has been taken, nothing can take into account the actions of other boaters.
 There is no way to truly prepare for the erratic behavior some people exhibit on the water.
 When this turns into an accident, the numbers can be grim.
 In 2015: